 The iPhone 5C leaves me feeling a little puzzled.
-On the one hand it's a great smartphone, and being a carbon copy of the iPhone 5 in terms of performance is certainly no bad thing - but its price tag, overall design and lack of glass-based, premium feel leaves a slightly unpleasant taste in the mouth.
+On the one hand it's a great smartphone, and being a carbon copy of the iPhone 5 in terms of performance was certainly no bad thing - although it's terribly old now and barely worth the money.

 Of course there's also the spate of users transitioning over from BlackBerry, Windows Phone and Android to consider, plus those entering the smartphone game for the first time.

-While many hoped to see the 'budget iPhone', it's good to see the iPhone 5C not comprising on specs and bar the lack of a metal chassis it matches the excellent iPhone 5 every step of the way with the added bonus of iOS 8.
+While many hoped to see the 'budget iPhone', it's good to see the iPhone 5C not comprising on specs and bar the lack of a metal chassis it matched the iPhone 5 every step of the way - but that was a long time ago.

-The inclusion of latest iOS version is a massive boon for the iPhone range in general.
-The operating system was in dire need of a reboot and iOS 7 has managed to do that with aplomb, bringing a couple of handy new features such as Control Centre to the relative simplicity and solid, fluid interface Apple has offered since its inception. iOS 8 has refined the experience further and fixed some of the major iOS 7 gripes.
+The inclusion of the latest iOS version is a massive boon for the iPhone range in general.
+The operating system was in dire need of a reboot and iOS 7 has managed to do that with aplomb, bringing a couple of handy new features such as Control Centre to the relative simplicity and solid, fluid interface Apple has offered since its inception.

 Superfast network speeds go hand in hand with web browsing and the iPhone 5C makes mincemeat of most desktop websites, even over Wi-Fi and 3G.